-The more you have in 401(k)s, IRAs and savings accounts (even your emergency fund), the better off your family will be and the less insurance money they’ll need.
+The more money you have in 401(k)s, IRAs and savings accounts, the better off your family will be and the less insurance money they’ll need.

-This is a big one.
-A simple method of figuring out how much income you’ll need to replace is to multiply your current annual income by the number of years your family would need support.
-This could be the number of years before your youngest child goes to college.
+This is a big part of your financial plan.
+A simple method of figuring out how much income your insurance will need to replace is to multiply your current annual income by the number of years your family would need support.
 Once you have this number, you’ll need to add some extra cushion to guard against inflation.

 It’s also important to see what you spend in a month.
-You can look at your bank statements or use our budgeting tool to get an idea of where you spend your money.
+You can look at your bank statements or use our budgeting tool to get an idea of where your money goes.

-If you don’t have children, you can skip this one.
-If you do, this can be a big expense.
-You’ll want to provide for them while your spouse works, so you’ll need to know how long they’ll need care, what type (full-time or after-school) and monthly costs.
-Build in a little extra for cost increases.
+If you have kids, this can be a big expense.
+You’ll need to know how long they’ll need care, what type and monthly costs.
+Add extra for cost increases.

-Once your children are grown, you’ll want to make sure their educational expenses are covered.
-One way to calculate what the cost of tuition will be when your child is ready to enroll is to take the current cost of the school your child may attend and add 5 percent per year.
+You’ll want to make sure educational expenses are covered.
+One way to plan for that future cost is to take the current cost of a target school and add 5% per year.

-Calculating your life insurance needs doesn’t have to be a wild guess.
-Once you determine how much your family will need, deduct what you expect to have in savings and other income.
-The difference is what you’ll need to cover with life insurance.
-If you aren’t sure what insurance costs, whether you’re military or looking for other types of insurance, you can get a quote from Navy Federal Financial Group1 in minutes.
+Once you determine how much your family needs, subtract what you expect to have in savings and other income.
+The difference is the amount of life insurance you may need.
+If you aren’t sure what insurance costs, whether you’re military or looking for other types of insurance, you can get life insurance quotes from Navy Federal Investment Services* in minutes.